Negation

 Definite Blocking

-If -P is definitely provable, P cannot be defeasibly provable:
+If (not P) is definitely provable, P cannot be defeasibly provable:

 Even if r1's body is satisfied, +d p is blocked because +D -p.